|Page tools: Print Page Print All RSS Search this Product|

 To provide a high degree of consistency and comparability over time, this administrative data has required careful and continuing maintenance and development to protect the integrity of the data and the efficiency of the collection.
 Changes that have occurred over the collection period include: sampling methods, estimation methods, concepts, data item definitions, classifications and time series analysis techniques.
 For example the change in boundaries and existence of various countries can affect their comparability over time.

 All published OAD data are available as original series estimates.
 Trend series estimates and seasonally adjusted series estimates, for short-term visitor arrivals are available from January 1991.
 Trend series estimates and seasonally adjusted series estimates, for short-term resident returns, are available from July 2007.
 Additionally, for these two categories, trend and seasonally adjusted estimates are available by country of previous residence and main country of destination from July 2007.

 Seasonally adjusted estimates allow users to analyse short-term movements including irregular impacts on the series while trend estimates provide a better method to analyse and monitor the underlying direction of the short-term movement series.
 In most cases the trend series is the best source of information on the long-term direction of these statistics.

 Further information can be obtained from the Explanatory Notes and Appendices in this release.

 OAD data are available in a variety of formats on the ABS website.

 The Overseas Arrivals and Departures, Australia (cat. no. 3401.0) release provides the most comprehensive source for statistics on OAD in Australia, particularly for short-term movements.
-Over the years OAD data have been released via various outputs including .pdf, spreadsheets and data files.
-Currently, this publication is released as a monthly web-only release (e.g. Key Figures, Main Features, Explanatory Notes, etc.) with an associated 11 time series spreadsheets (Excel format) available from the Downloads tab.
+Over the years OAD data have been released via various outputs including .pdf, ABS.stat datasets, spreadsheets and data files.
+Currently, this publication is released as a monthly web-only release (e.g. Key Figures, Main Features, Explanatory Notes, etc.) with an associated 11 time series spreadsheets (Excel format) and 2 ABS.Stat datasets available from the Downloads tab.

 These documents will be presented in a new window.